barsoom/devbook/styleguide/css/README.md

 In addition to [BEM-like modifier naming](#bem-like-naming), we also accept naming like `.is-inactive` for modifiers (a.k.a. "states") when that is more convenient, e.g. for "polymorphic" modifiers applied by JavaScript to multiple components.

-In this case, *never* style the modifier class standalone (don't do `.is-inactive { … }`), *always* style it together with the modified thing (do `.item-listing.is-inactive { … }`).
+*Never* style these generic modifier classes standalone (don't do `.is-inactive { … }`), *always* style it together with the modified thing (do `.item-listing.is-inactive { … }`).
 Generic modifier classes should have no styling on their own since we never know what they may be combined with in the future.

 #### Keep specificity low.